LOUD-Project/Git-LOUD/gamedata/LOUD_Mods/mods/LOUD Unit Additions/LOUD Unit Additions README.txt

 T3 Engineering Stations for Aeon and Seraphim - they feel left out so we fixed that

-T3 Rapid Fire Defense Artillery for all factions - multi-barrelled medium range rapid fire artillery
+T3 Barrage Artillery for all factions - multi-barrelled medium range rapid fire artillery

 All the above units are fully balanced and AI enabled for use with the LOUD AI Project.